Education - Interdisciplinary Learning

 Getting the Big Idea: Concept-based Teaching and Learning - a succinct four page summary of concept-based planning

-Concept Development: A Hilda Taba Teaching Strategy - Links to the first two chapters of a book that discusses Hilda Taba's model and shows a lesson that moves students from facts to generalizations, as the first phase of concept development.
-The book from which this is taken: Concept Development by Shelagh Gallagher is on order for the Doucette Library.
+Concept Development: A Hilda Taba Teaching Strategy - Check out the first two chapters of this book that discusses Hilda Taba's model and shows a lesson that moves students from facts to generalizations, as the first phase of concept development.

 Patterns of Change - A unit developed by the Centre for Gifted Education of the College and William and Mary.
 All of their language arts and social students units provide concrete examples of the use of big concepts.The Patterns of Change unit has students think about cyclical patterns of change in the world, and its appendix has a helpful addition called "The Concept of Change: Interdisciplinary Inquiry and Meaning" (p 319-330).